Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 ### Timespan

 It's best practice to always query with a timespan to prevent excessive queries of the entire logs or metrics data set.
-Logs uses the [ISO8601 Time Interval Standard](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals)
+Logs uses the [ISO8601 Time Interval Standard][time_intervals]

 The timespan can be the following string formats:
 ```
 <start>/<end> such as "2007-03-01T13:00:00Z/2008-05-11T15:30:00Z"
 <start>/<duration> such as "2007-03-01T13:00:00Z/P1Y2M10DT2H30M"
 <duration>/<end> such as "P1Y2M10DT2H30M/2008-05-11T15:30:00Z"
-<duration> such as "P1Y2M10DT2H30M"
+<duration> such as "P1Y2M10DT2H30M" // 1 year, 2 months, 10 days, 2 hours, 20 minutes
 ```

 ## Examples